mxstn/mxstn.github.io/_posts/2026-07-15-carre_du_champ.md

 * define vector fields as derivations, which correspond to 1-forms through the metric
 * define the action of 1-forms through the metric

 ... and so forth.
 By this, it seems possible to introduce Riemannian geometry on probability spaces!
-In particular, samples from euclidean probability spaces, e.g. point clouds, can be used to compute Riemannian geometric notions.
+In particular, samples from euclidean probability spaces, e.g. point clouds, can be used to compute the Carré du champ operator from the heat diffusion operator on the ambient space, by results from [this paper](https://www.sciencedirect.com/science/article/pii/S1063520306000546).
 This opens up a world of Riemannian geometry for point clouds based on Markov diffusion operators.